- Dr Lisa van Leent

 For publications by this staff member, visit QUT ePrints, the University's research repository.

-- Teacher educators and constructing gender and sexuality in initial teacher education
+- Teacher educators and construction and enactment of genders and sexualities in initial teacher education

 PhD, Associate Supervisor